sinaatalay/rendercv/docs/user_guide/structure_of_the_yaml_input_file.md

         end_date: 2020-01
         location: TX, USA
         highlights:
-          - This is a highlight (bullet point.)
+          - This is a highlight (a bullet point).
           - This is another highlight.
       - company: Another ExperienceEntry.
         position: Your position